Model & Strategy

 Meet Christina Hall & Jennifer Green

 Christina Hall started her work as an advocate for disadvantaged youth as an attorney in the Boston Juvenile Court and at the Department of Social Services for the Commonwealth of Massachusetts.
 Motivated by a desire to intervene earlier in the lives of the youth she advocated for, Christina earned a masters degree in education and began to focus her practice on inequities in urban public schools.
 Christina has served as a public high school teacher and as a program officer in Boston and Baltimore.
-Prior to launching Urban Teachers, Christina focused on policy and practice inequities and improving instructional practice in the Baltimore City Public Schools as the chief of staff for the Chief Academic Officer.
+Prior to launching City Teaching Alliance (formerly Urban Teachers), Christina focused on policy and practice inequities and improving instructional practice in the Baltimore City Public Schools as the chief of staff for the Chief Academic Officer.
 In this role she oversaw 200 schools and an $800M operating budget.

 IMPACT